-This Marry Me Chicken Recipe features juicy pan-seared chicken in a rich savory sauce with garlic, sundried tomatoes, and fresh herbs, and it takes less than 15 minutes to make this restaurant-quality meal, and it’s naturally gluten free and keto!
+This Marry Me Chicken recipe features juicy pan-seared chicken in a rich savory sauce with garlic, sundried tomatoes, and fresh herbs.
+It takes less than 15 minutes to make this restaurant-quality meal, and it’s naturally gluten free and keto!

 If you’re looking for romantic date night dinner ideas for two, you’ve come to the right recipe.

 Marry Me Chicken has minimal ingredients, but packs a punch of flavor.
 And no matter what your skill level is in the kitchen, you’ll easily be able to tackle this dish!

 Despite being easy to make, this recipe is elegant and impressive.
 It’s the perfect thing to whip up for that special someone, whether it’s for Valentine’s Day, a birthday, or any date night at home.
 Everyone goes crazy for it!

 Chicken cutlets get a quick sear in a hot skillet, and then you build the sauce right in the same pan.
 Garlic, fresh herbs, sundried tomatoes, chicken stock, and heavy cream come together in a lusciously dreamy sauce that looks like it took way more effort than it actually did.

 Make it a meal and serve up Marry Me Chicken with a green vegetable and something to sop up all that delicious sauce!

 The interesting name of this chicken recipe has a fun backstory.
 When Delish editors tasted this recipe, supposedly they started saying things along the lines of this chicken being marriage material and “I’d marry you for that chicken!”
 (You can read more about Marry Me Chicken on Yahoo and find the original Marry Me Chicken recipe on Delish.)